hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

   - front-door attacks: require the actions of the user to allow the virus to infect the system
   - directory traversal/path traversal attack
     - a.k.a. dot dot slash attack
-    - an HTTP exploit to <span style="color: #bb6600;">access restricted files, directories and commands</span> that reside outside the web server’s root directory
+    - an HTTP exploit to <span style="color: #bb6600;">access restricted files, directories and commands</span> that reside outside the web server's root directory
   - risk of Internet browser to access cloud-based service: <span style="color: #bb6600;">vulnerabilities within protocol</span>
   - vulnerability to see the password being transmitted in clear text: <span style="color: #bb6600;">unencrypted links for traffic</span>
   - <span style="color: #bb6600;">main-in-the-middle</span>: type of attack does the attacker insert their machine between two hosts that are communicating with each other